malteriesch/test-db-acle/docs/Customizing.md

 It is configured in AbstractTestCase::createDatabaseTestHelper and can be customised there.

 It is possible to override AbstractTestCase::createDatabaseTestHelper and provide to the TestDbAcle::create factory methods as a second arument a service locator configuration.
-This service locator is a very simplified version of one inspired by the Zend Framework 2.
+(NB: This service locator is a very simplified version of one inspired by the Zend Framework 2.)

 The custom configuration is merged with the one provided as the second argument so it is easy to selectively override any part without affecting others.